rstraub/rstraub.github.io/_drafts/interfaces-defining-roles.md

 They enable you to define a more specific axis of change, which in turn simplifies maintenance.
 This is due to the fact that the concepts encapsulated by the roles should change for different reasons.

-### Increased Testability
-- Aids in testability / mocking
-- No implementation needed to finish the consumer
+As always though, not all is sunshine and rainbows with the Role Interface.
+Let's have a look at some of its disadvantages.

 ## Disadvantages of the Role Interface

+As with any solution there are consequences of using it.
+The Role Interface is no exception, some of its downsides are:

-- Harder to define crisply
+* Hard to define
-- Extra layer of indirection
+* Extra layer of indirection
-- Getting the granularity right is hard -> wrong means overwhelming or confusing clients
-- Mapping 1 to 1 interface and class? blasphemy!
+* Granularity is hard to get right

+It is up to you to weigh the benefits and drawbacks of this solution.

 ## Conclusion 📝